JulianAlexander/Data-Analytics-Projects/README.md

 ## Gun Violence in America
 Using Python, SQL, and JavaScript, my group and I attempt to take a dive into the numbers behind shootings in the US using interactive maps and charts (the first three charts were coded by me: https://github.com/andsylk/GunViolence_Group_Project2)

+## Earthquake Mapping with Leaflet.js
+The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
+Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
+They collect a massive amount of data from all over the world each day, and this visualization attempts to convey their data in a meaningful way.

 ## Interactive d3 Visualization
 Here, using data from the U.S. Census and the Behavioral Risk Factor Surveillance System, I code an interactive scatter plot showing correlations between mean income and health at the State Level and embed it into an i-frame.